lawrancej/CompilerDesign/textbook/index.md

 - A start state
 - A set of states
 - A set of accepting states
-- A set of transitions from (state, character) -> something
+- A set of transitions from (state, character) to something

 ### What is an nondeterministic finite automaton?
 It is a finite automaton in which we have a choice of where to go next.

-The set of transitions is from (state, character) -> set of states.
+The set of transitions is from (state, character) to set of states.

 ### What is a deterministic finite automaton?
 It is a finite automaton in which we have only one possible next state.

-The set of transitions is from (state, character) -> state.
+The set of transitions is from (state, character) to state.

 ### What is the difference between deterministic and nondeterministic?
 Deterministic finite automaton's (DFA's) are specific in regard to the input that they accept and the output yielded